Guillemot: Pyriform egg

-Guillemots lay a single pyriform egg on a cliff edge in dense breeding colonies.
-They do not build a nest.
-The egg is popularly believed to roll in an arc when disturbed, preventing it from falling over the cliff edge.
-This may be true of a museum specimen on a flat surface, but has not been proven to occur naturally.
+Guillemots lay a single pyriform (pear-shaped) egg directly on a cliff edge in dense breeding colonies; they do not build a nest, allowing them to nest close to one another even on uneven cliff edges, the density protecting their eggs and chicks from predatory gulls.
+While the egg would seem vulnerable to rolling off the edge, this does not usually happen.
+It has been suggested that the egg might simply spin if disturbed, or roll in an arc preventing it from falling over the cliff edge.
+There is no evidence for either explanation.
+However, a pyriform egg placed experimentally on a steep slope did not roll, while a less pointed and more ellipsoidal egg did.
+Ornithologist Tim Birkhead experimented, and found that the arc that a pyriform egg rolls in is wider than most cliff ledges, so not protective against falls.
+He attributed the egg's stability to its long straight edge resting on the ground, creating more friction and making it less likely to move and fall.

 Guillemot eggs were collected until the late 1920s in Scotland's St Kilda islands by their men scaling the cliffs.
 The eggs were buried in St Kilda peat ash to be eaten through the cold, northern winters.
-The eggs were considered to taste like duck eggs in taste and nourishment.
+The eggs were considered to be similar to duck eggs in taste and nutrition.

 Bounciness in chicks

 Guillemot chicks are born on rocky cliffs near the seaside.
 They leave the nest by jumping off the cliffsides before their wings are strong enough to allow them to fly, so they parachute down toward the ground as opposed to flying.
-Their dense, downy feathers and underdeveloped wings allow them to avoid serious harm when falling to the ground, so they bounce around slightly after making impact with the ground.
+Their dense, downy feathers and underdeveloped wings allow them to avoid serious harm when falling to the ground, so they bounce around slightly after hitting the ground.

-In film

-In a crucial scene of the 1937 film The Edge of the World, the character Peter tries to get a guillemot's egg, for which a collector had promised to pay five pounds.
-The egg can be found in a nest on a steep cliff, which Peter climbs down tied to a rope.
-As he is climbing back up, the rope frays and Peter falls to his death.